pulumi/terraform-provider-digitalocean/docs/data-sources/domains.md

 Get information on domains for use in other resources, with the ability to filter and sort the results.
 If no filters are specified, all domains will be returned.

-This data source is useful if the domains in question are not managed by Terraform or you need to utilize any of the domains' data.
+This data source is useful if the domains in question are not managed by this provider or you need to utilize any of the domains' data.

 Note: You can use the [`digitalocean_domain`](domain) data source to obtain metadata